sphanit/socnav_metrics/README.md

 # socnav_metrics
+Metrics Implemented
+Success, human-robot distance, human-robot collision, static map collision

 Metrics to implement

-Success rate, SPL, Collision, human-robot distance, movement jerk
+SPL, Movement Jerk

 What are the assumptions ?
 Which packages?
 What is available?